kaima2022/SUE-Sim/src/internet/doc/tcp.rst

 bandwidth and use the estimated value to adjust the cwnd.
 While Westwood performs the bandwidth sampling every ACK reception, Westwood+ samples the bandwidth every RTT.

-The TCP Westwood model has been removed in ns-3.38 due to bugs that are impossible to fix without modifying the original Westwood model as presented in the published papers.
-For further info refer to https://gitlab.com/nsnam/ns-3-dev/-/issues/579

-The Westwood+ model does not have such issues, and is still available.

 WARNING: this TCP model lacks validation and regression tests; use with caution.